openedx-unsupported/devstack/README.rst

     paver e2e_test --exclude="whitelabel\|enterprise"

-The browser running the tests can be seen and interacted with via VNC as described above (Chrome is used by default).
+The browser running the tests can be seen and interacted with via VNC as described above (Firefox is used by default).

 Troubleshooting: General Tips
 -----------------------------